-This video introduces the Nocpix Lumi thermal monocular, priced at $2000, highlighting its utility for night airsoft games and hunting.
-The presenter demonstrates various thermal imaging modes, including Viridian, Red Hot, Crimson, Black Hot, Violet, White Hot, and Color, drawing parallels to popular video games like Call of Duty.
-The device's large lens is noted for its effectiveness in detecting targets in low-light conditions.
+This video introduces the Lumi by Nocpix thermal monocular, priced at $2000, highlighting its utility for night operations in airsoft and hunting.
+The presenter, Johnny Q, demonstrates various thermal modes including Viridian, Red Hot, Crimson, Black Hot, Violet, White Hot, and Color, emphasizing their visual differences and potential applications.
+The discussion touches on the device's effectiveness for spotting targets at night and references popular video games like Call of Duty to illustrate its visual effects.

 This video focuses on testing and demonstrating the Nocpix LUMI thermal handheld monocular.
 While the title and description do not mention any specific firearms, calibers, manufacturers, or firearms-related applications, the use of thermal imaging devices is often associated with nighttime observation, which can be relevant to various outdoor activities including hunting or security applications.
 The video appears to be a product review or test of this specific piece of equipment.